 Cost: Approximately 20% more than a traditional breakfast buffet, but this menu included a smoothie station which is not included in the base price of any breakfast buffet.
 Therefore, overall, this healthy breakfast buffet cost relatively the same as most packaged menus.

-- Smoothie station with an attendant and a display of various fresh cubed fruits & berries, honey, soy milk & non-fat yogurt
+- Smoothie station with an attendant and a display of various fresh cubed fruits and berries, honey, soy milk, and non-fat yogurt

-- Hot oatmeal with soy milk, skim milk, half & half, brown sugar, bananas, dried cherries, roasted nuts
+- Hot oatmeal with soy milk, skim milk, half and half, brown sugar, bananas, dried cherries, roasted nuts

 - House-made granola and assorted non-sugary cereals (Special k, All-bran, etc.)